pybamm-team/workshop-notebooks/README.md

 ```
 $ jupyter notebook
 ```
 from your local PyBaMM repository or used online through [Google Colab](https://colab.research.google.com/github/pybamm-team/workshop-notebooks/blob/master/).
 Note, when running via Google Colab you will need to add the line `%pip install pybamm==version` (specifying the correct version) at the start of the notebook to install PyBaMM in the notebook.
-Alternatively, you can simply copy/paste the relevant code.
+Alternatively, you can simply copy/paste the relevant code into a local notebook.